-The school recognises that changes in behaviour may be an indicator that a pupil is in need of help or protection.

-We will consider whether a pupil's misbehaviour may be linked to them suffering, or being likely to suffer, significant harm.
-Where this may be the case, we will follow our safeguarding and child protection policy, and consider whether pastoral support, an early help intervention or a referral to children's social care is appropriate.
+The Schools recognise that changes in behaviour may be an indicator that a pupil needs help or protection.
+The School will consider whether a pupil's misbehaviour may be linked to them suffering, or being likely to suffer, significant harm.
+Where this may be the case, the School will follow our Safeguarding & Child Protection Policy, and consider whether pastoral support, an early help intervention or a referral to children's social care is appropriate.

-Please refer to our safeguarding and child protection policy for more information.
+Please refer to our Safeguarding & Child Protection Policy for more information.